The Pros and Cons of Fat Transfer

 You must have donor sites from which fat can be taken.
 It is important that you do not have any circulation problems, either from a medical condition or smoking.

 Facial fat transfer: If you have facial creases, such as laugh lines, smile lines, and crow’s-feet, fat can be removed from your abdomen, thighs, or other areas and be injected into your face.
 Acne scars and sunken areas of the face, lips, and cheeks can also be filled in.
-Dr. Lubitz can even use grafted fat to minimize lines between your nose and mouth, correct skin depressions or indentations and minimize forehead wrinkles.
+Dr. Lubitz can also use grafted fat to minimize lines between your nose and mouth, correct skin depressions or indentations, and minimize forehead wrinkles.

-Breast reconstruction: If you have breast defects following lumpectomy for breast cancer, or after having children, fat grafting is an effective method for filling in these defects.
+Breast reconstruction: If you have breast defects following a lumpectomy for breast cancer, or after having children, fat grafting is an effective method for filling in these imperfections.
 Fat grafting is also an option for total breast reconstruction following mastectomy; however, to achieve sufficient breast volume, this is usually a multistage process that requires at least two to four sequential fat grafting procedures.

 Buttock augmentation: Many people who desire a fuller, more rounded buttock will opt for a “Brazilian butt lift,” which uses fat transfer to provide a more curvaceous buttock without the use of an implant.
 Liposuction is commonly used to both sculpt the surrounding area and collect the autologous fat to be injected.